Episode 14 – Focus like a champion: focus mindset tips

 Un-productivity traps are everywhere.
 For example, take your mobile phone.

 Do you frequently find yourself reaching for your mobile device feeling distracted and uninspired?

-While, they may make it difficult to pay full attention to your work, there are things you can do to prevent this from happening.
-In this article let’s discuss how to focus, be more productive, and achieve better results.
+While they may make it difficult to pay full attention to your work, there are things you can do to prevent this from happening.
+In this article let’s discuss focus mindset tips so you can be more productive, and achieve better results.
 Let’s get to it!

 Tip #1: Live in the present